algonquindesign-grads/2021/_students/ezdahmad-katia.md

 first_name: "Katia"
 last_name: "Ezdahmad"
 headshot_alt: |
   The headshot of Katia Ezdahmad.
-It depicts
+It depicts a person with long, dark hair, wearing a dark green graduation gown making a neutral expression at the camera.
 ation_word: "Determination"
 keywords:
   - "Detail-Oriented"